 Without the U.S stamp, U.S Immigration will not even undergo any other security checks, since they will know you are trying to go through the country illegally.
 They will send you back to your home country immediately.

-H-1B visa stamping is the last step to leaving for the U.S. However, there are timing rules as to when you can apply for the stamp.
+There are timing rules as to when you can apply for the stamp.
 If you apply earlier or later, you run the risk of not getting the stamp at all.
-For those who have an attorney that works to get the H-1B visa, they know best when to complete these procedures.
-So for any H-1B Visa Stamping questions you can ask your attorney of the U.S Embassy where you are applying
+For those who have an attorney that works to get the H1B visa, they know best when to complete these procedures.
+So for any H1B Visa Stamping questions you can ask your attorney of the U.S Embassy where you are applying

 This means that if your employment starting date is on August 1st, you can apply for the visa in the beginning of May.
 It is recommended that you apply as soon as you are eligible to, since processing times vary from country to country and the U.S Embassy might not get you the stamp on time.